kobayash1/kobayash1.github.io/_posts/2014-06-03-introspective-writing.md

 title: "Introspective: Writing"
 description: "A desire to improve"
 category: blog
-headline: "writing more than 140 characters is hard"
+headline: "Writing more than 140 characters is hard"
 comments: true
 share: true
 tags: [blog, writing]